 What is a WordPress Website?

 WordPress is a popular content management system (CMS) that allows users to create and manage websites without extensive coding knowledge.
-It offers thousands of themes, plugins, and customization options, making it ideal for small to medium-sized businesses.
+It offers thousands of themes, plugins, and customization options, making it ideal for small to medium-sized businesses looking for flexibility and ease of use.

 Pros of WordPress Websites